 Owen Rowe (Box Office Manager) joined the Centrum staff in 2020, adding to a career that has included voice acting, teaching and translating Italian literature, engineering computer fonts, and writing hotel management course materials.
 He has volunteered for many arts organizations in Port Townsend since arriving here in 1997, including Centrum, KPTZ, the Port Townsend Film Festival, and the Port Townsend Arts Commission.
 He presently serves on the board of directors of The Food Co-op as well as the Port Townsend City Council. orowe(at)centrum.org or (360) 385-3102 x110.

-Lisa Waipio Werner (Director of Operations) is an alumni of the University of California at Irvine, and has owned and managed a variety successful businesses.
+Lisa Waipio Werner (Director of Operations) is alumni of the University of California at Irvine and has owned and managed a variety of successful businesses.
 In 2008 she came to Port Townsend from Kapa’au Hawai’i to work as volunteer coordinator and residency program manager at Centrum.
 Raised in a family of musicians and ocean sports enthusiasts, her hobbies include playing flute and guitar and racing outrigger canoes.
 In 2012 Lisa and her partner moved into the house of their dreams, a compact sustainable home designed and built for them on Discovery Bay. lwerner(at)centrum.org, (360) 385-3102 x128.

 Jontavious Willis (Artistic Director, Acoustic Blues) grew up singing Gospel music at a Baptist church with his grandfather.
 Since an early age, he demonstrated a talent and passion for the music and the ability to sharpen his skills rapidly.
 At the age of 14, he came across a video of Muddy Waters playing “Hoochie Coochie Man,” and was immediately hooked on the blues.
 He just released his second album, “Spectacular Class.”
 Through original lyrics, the gifted musician delivers a timeless album that features dynamic vocals and many types of blues: Delta, Piedmont, Texas, and Gospel.
 His stand-out fingerpicking, flat-picking, and slide guitar prowess are also on virtuosic display.
 “Jontavious Willis, that’s my wonderboy, the wunderkind,” says international Blues recording artist, Taj Majal.
 “He’s a great new voice of the 21st Century in acoustic blues.
 I just love the way he plays.
 He has just delightful timing and a real voice for the music because he was raised in the tradition and the culture.
 It’s just wonderful to hear him sing.”